nofitnessforpurpose/WebTools/OPKEditor3/README.md

 5.  **Import Items**: Click "Import Item" to load .opl, .odb, or binary files.
 6.  **Save**: Click "Save" to download the modified .opk file.
 7.  **Options**: Click "Options" to configure the editor (Theme, Line Numbers, Code Folding).
-8.  ** Drag and drop pack files directly into the Pack Contents view.
+8.  **Drag and drop**: Supports dropping of pack files directly into the Pack Contents view.

 ## Technical Details